 Firstly, there’s bound to be badly locked bikes that are more tempting to a thief than your well-locked bike.
 Secondly, lots of bikes crammed together give a thief less room to maneuver and use their tools effectively.

-And thirdly, the comings and goings of other cyclists may disturb them and if anyone is going to challenge a bike thief, (and lets face it most people just walk on by), its going to be other cyclists.
+And thirdly, the comings and goings of other cyclists may disturb them and if anyone is going to challenge a bike thief, (and let's face it: most people just walk on by), it's going to be other cyclists.

-Tip 2: Choose an immovable object
+Tip 2: Secure your bike to an immovable object

 A bike is only as secure as the object it is locked to.
 So make sure you always choose a fixed, immovable object that’s not easily broken.

 Check the bike can’t be lifted over the top of whatever you’ve attached it to.
 Or that the object can’t be easily unscrewed or dismantled.
-Avoid trees, aluminium or wooden posts, sign posts, scaffolding and chain link fences.
+Avoid trees, aluminum or wooden posts, sign posts, scaffolding and chain link fences.

 If you choose metal railings, try to get the lock around as many railings as possible.
-But ideally the immovable object would be a specially designed bike rack that’s cemented into the ground.
+But ideally, the immovable object would be a specially designed bike rack that’s cemented into the ground.

 Once an unsuspecting cyclist has left their bike locked to the rack, the thief returns, prizes open the cut section and makes off with their bike!
 So check any rack you use hasn't been tampered with.

-Tip 3: Don’t give thieves clues
+Tip 3: Don’t give thieves clues about where you are

 If you’re going to the cinema, the leisure center or anywhere else where you might be away from your bike for a significant amount of time, consider locking your bike a couple of streets away.

 Why?
-If a thief sees you locking your bike and then going in to any of these places they’ll know they’ve got a fair bit of time to work on your bike!
+If a thief sees you locking your bike and then going into any of these places, they’ll know they’ve got a fair bit of time to work on your bike!

-Tip 4: Take extra precautions
+Tip 4: Take extra precautions in high risk areas

 If you know an area is dangerous, avoid it.
 Or if you can’t avoid it, take an extra lock.
 And don’t leave your bike for too long!